Need an ITIN? Get Your ITIN Here!

 How Do I Receive My ITIN?

-In order to receive your Individual Tax Identification Number, you need to apply for it.
+To receive your Individual Tax Identification Number, you need to apply for it.
 Once your ITIN application is approved, the IRS will issue your ITIN by mail.

 You will need to fill out an IRS Form W-7, Application for IRS Individual Taxpayer Identification and mail it in.
 You can also fill this application out in person.